|►||Southeast Asia Home|

 The Department of Asian Languages and Literature offers instruction in Indonesian, Thai, and Vietnamese while the Department of American Ethnic Studies offers instruction in Tagalog.
-Khmer is offered by the Jackson School of International Studies (JSIS).
+Khmer and Burmese are offered by the Jackson School of International Studies (JSIS).
 Emphasis is placed on the roles of these languages within the cultures they serve as well as on linguistic, textual, and literary analysis.

 Through the Office of Student Services at the Jackson School of International Studies, academic-year Foreign Language and Area Studies (FLAS) fellowships are awarded for language and area studies relating to Southeast Asia.
 For graduate students, awards pay up to $18,000 for tuition and most fees, including graduate appointee health insurance, plus a stipend of $15,000.
 Undergraduate students can receive up to $10,000 for tuition and most fees, and a $5,000 stipend.
 Summer FLAS fellowships are awarded solely to support intensive language study.
 They provide tuition up to $5,000 and a stipend of $2,500, and may be used at the University of Washington, at other US universities, or abroad.

 The Southeast Asian Studies Summer Institute (SEASSI) is an eight-week intensive language training program for undergraduates, graduate students and professionals.
-It has been held since 1984 and hosted for the last 6 years by UW-Madison.
+It has been held since 1984 and is currently hosted by UW-Madison.
 Instruction is offered for academic credit in nine languages, including Burmese, Filipino, Hmong, Indonesian, Khmer, Lao, Thai, and Vietnamese at the 1st, 2nd, and 3rd year levels.

 The Advanced Study of Khmer (ASK) Program is an intensive six-week advanced Khmer language-training program held in Phnom Penh, Cambodia.
 It aims to fill in a void in the academic community by providing 3rd year level students a "one-of-a-kind" opportunity to acquire the linguistic foundation necessary to engage in academic research, professional discourse, and cultural interaction with all segments of Cambodian society.